 Calgary International Airport (YYC) Pet Relief Area

-The entrance was a door, much like a human washroom.
-Hilariously enough, inside was like a human washroom but from Alice in Wonderland and designed for dogs and their people.
-It was complete with a human sink and mirror, but on the side, rather than a stall, there was a little fake grass area with a staged fake fire hydrant.
+The entrance was a door, just like a human washroom.
+Hilariously enough, inside was like a human washroom but from Alice in Wonderland and designed for dogs and their people!
+It was complete with a human sink and mirror, and on the side, rather than a stall, there was a little fake grass area with a staged fake fire hydrant.
 I told Miles he could “go pee,” and he looked at me a few times for re-assuring confirmation that indeed, I really was telling him it was “ok” to pee indoors — fake heavily scented hydrant or not!
 When he was satisfied with my response, the scents on the hydrant convinced him, and he relieved himself.
 I then followed the instructions above the area and rinsed the hydrant off.
 Done!
 In and out in less than 5 minutes.

 Calargy International Airport has 4 Pet Relief Areas.
 Three in the Arrivals level: Door 1, Door 9, Door 17, and One In-Termimal (shown above) area after security in Concourse B adjacent to Gate B34 in the Domestic Terminal Building.

 Toronto Pearson International Airport (TTY) Pet Relief Area